-These pattern types are more easily spotted in hindsight, traders sometimes struggle to decide whether the signal they’re seeing is valid or not.
+These pattern types are easily spotted by traders but sometimes they can struggle to decide whether the signal they’re seeing is valid or not.
 Therefore, it can be beneficial to use additional tools to filter them.

-But before you dive into the world of continuation and reversal patterns, it's important to be well acquainted with some important trading terminology, such as common types of charts in forex trading (line, bar & candlestick charts) and the difference between bullish and bearish markets.
+But before you dive into the world of continuation and reversal patterns, it's important to be well-acquainted with some relevant trading knowledge, such as how to read candlestick patterns and what is the difference between bullish and bearish markets.

-A chart pattern – or price pattern – is an identifiable movement in the price on a chart that uses a series of curves or trendlines.
-These patterns may repeat and occur naturally due to price action, and when they can be identified by market analysts and traders, they can provide an edge to a trading strategy and help to beat the market.
+A chart pattern (or price pattern) is an identifiable movement in the price on a chart that uses a series of curves or trendlines.
+These patterns may repeat and occur naturally due to price action, and when they can be identified by market analysts and traders, they can provide an edge to trading strategies and help them beat the market.

 Like the majority of price patterns, there are four key elements that are needed to form the pattern:

-Chart and price patterns are an important part of technical analysis that every avid trader should understand so as to improve how they view and operate in the market.
+Chart patterns are an important part of technical analysis that every avid trader should understand so as to improve how they view and operate in the market.

 Continuation patterns are price patterns that show a temporary interruption of an existing trend.
 For example, the price of an asset might consolidate after a strong rally, as some bulls decide to take profits and others want to see if their buying interest will prevail.